-- You find it hard to see eye-to-eye with your parents about a lot of things, because of their cultural background
+- you find it hard to see eye-to-eye with your parents on a lot of things, because of their cultural background

 Two different worlds

-In Australia, there are loads of households where multiple cultures collide under the one roof.
+In Australia, there are loads of households where multiple cultures exist under the one roof.
 This is often a great thing; you get all the richness and benefits of two cultures instead of one.
-Sometimes, however, it’s the cause of all sorts of family conflict.
+Sometimes, however, it’s the cause of a whole lot of family conflict.

 Can’t we all just get along?

-Culture is a complex thing, and in a multicultural family there are many different factors which can stir the pot.
-Some of the things that can be difficult to manage with a parent of a different culture are:
+Culture is a complex thing, and in a multicultural family there are many different factors that can stir the pot.
+Some of the things that can be difficult to manage with a parent from a different culture are:

-- Different opinions on things, like discipline, curfew or alcohol
+- different opinions on things, such as discipline, curfews or alcohol

-- Responsibility overload as you help your parents adjust to a foreign culture
+- responsibility overload as you help your parents adjust to a culture that’s foreign to them

 How to manage conflict between family and culture

-- Compromise.
-Talk to your parents about what’s most important to you, and hear what’s most important to them.
+Talk to your parents about what’s most important to you, and ask them what’s most important to them.
 Maybe you can find some middle ground that works for all of you.

-- Listen.
-When your family is talking to you and expressing their point of view, it’s incredibly tempting to switch off, think about something else or talk over them.
+When you feel like your family’s on at you, it’s tempting to switch off, think about something else or talk over them.
 Next time, listen to what they’re saying.
-If they see that you’re paying attention and acting maturely they might be more interested in discussing things with you.
+If they see that you’re switched on and acting maturely, they might be more interested in hearing your point of view.

-- Show an interest and ask questions.
 At the end of the day, your parents are from a different culture and that’s pretty damn cool.
-Cultural diversity is the reason this world is so interesting, so ask questions and get to know their background.
+Cultural diversity’s the reason this world is so interesting, so ask your parents questions about their background.
 You might learn some things that are worth hanging on to.

 It’s not all about you.
-It’s also tough for parents who are trying to raise children in a totally different environment to where they are now.
+It’s also tough for parents who are trying to raise children in a totally different environment from the one they grew up in.
 They’re making some serious adjustments, so be patient with them.
-Change can sometimes be a real shock to the system and it can take ages to process it.
+Change can sometimes be a real shock to the system, and it can take a long time to process.

-- Agree to disagree.
 Sometimes, just let it go.
-There will be some things that you are never going to see eye-to-eye on.
+There will be some things that you’re never going to see eye-to-eye on.

-If you’re still finding it really hard to get along with your family, have a chat to someone from outside the family who might be able to give you a fresh perspective.
+If you’re still finding it really hard to get along with the olds, have a chat to someone from outside the family who might be able to give you a fresh perspective.
 Check out info on how to manage conflict with family.
 Or make an appointment with a counsellor to talk things through and get some more ideas on how to handle the situation.